Etiopathogenesis of Hereditary and Parasitic Diseases

 Learning objectives

 The educational objective of the course is to introduce the students to the principles and methods of high-throughput genomic tools that are applied in research and diagnostics both in Academia and in Companies.
-Basics of the eukaryotic variability detection and function and mechanisms and machineries of inherited and parasitic diseases will also be provided.
+Basics of the eukaryotic variability detection and function and mechanisms and types of machinery of inherited and parasitic diseases will also be provided.
 Some host-parasite molecular mechanisms of interaction will also be considered.
 The course will also illustrate the spontaneous and experimental animal models for the understanding of the genetic and pathogenetic basis of parasitic diseases.

 Expected learning outcomes